-The Lab has supported more than one-half of the ILO’s portfolio of value chain development projects as well as businesses, other multi-laterals, NGOs and projects.
+The Lab has supported more than half of the ILO’s portfolio of value chain development projects as well as businesses, other multi-laterals, NGOs and projects.
 This has included supporting:

 - Market analyses

-Sector selection, rapid market assessments and market systems analyses and/or project design for four operating market systems development project: Road to Jobs (Afghanistan), MozTrabalha (Mozambique), Yapasa (Zambia) and Promoting Decent Work in Rwanda’s Informal Economy – projects collectively valued at USD 30 million.
+Sector selection, rapid market assessments and market systems analyses and/or project design for four operating market systems development projects: Road to Jobs (Afghanistan), MozTrabalha (Mozambique), Yapasa (Zambia) and Promoting Decent Work in Rwanda’s Informal Economy - projects collectively valued at USD 30 million.

 - Market solutions